garrandall/popular-music-data/tracks/the-best-disco-in-town-the-ritchie-family.md

 You may meet the right girl or guy
-When they play the right groove your body makes the next move Get up on the floor and get down to see that the music can take you high Ooh, that's my baby
+When they play the right groove your body makes the next move Get up on the floor and get down to see that the music can take you high Oh that's my baby
 I love to love you, baby
 I love to love you, baby
-Ooh, that's the way I like it
+Oh that's the way I like it

-Ooh, ooh, ooh, ooh, ooh, ooh, ooh, ooh, ooh, ooh, ooh, ooh, ooh, ooh
+Oh oh oohohohh,oh, oh oohohohh,oh, oh oohohohohoh

 Bop me, baby, bop me, baby
 They call me lady bop, lady bop, it's alright, ah